 Lauren’s Comic Book Pick: Batman Vol. 2: I Am Suicide – Having finally accepted my invitation to what turned out to be the most disappointing wedding of 2018 thanks to the recent DC BOGO Black Friday sale over on Comixology, it’s time to look back to some of the happier times in this current run of Batman with my favorite volume for this post Rebirth title: Batman Vol. 2: I Am Suicide.
 Or what I like to unoriginally call “I am Suicide Squad” thanks to the team-up of Batman with some of Arkham’s less famous inmates: the Ventriloquist, Bronze Tiger, Jewelee and Punch.
 Oh, and Catwoman.
 Meow.
 As much as I loved most of the New 52 run produced by Scott Snyder and Greg Capullo, I Am Suicide made me realize just how much I missed the back and forth between the Bat and Cat.
 Unfortunately for this will they or won’t they pair, this vacation away from Gotham isn’t the most relaxing thanks to Batman’s mission: “Bane.
 I’ve come for Psycho-Pirate.
 I need him to save someone who needs to be saved.
 Turn him over, I go away.
 Refuse to turn him over…and I break your damn back.”
 Come for the Batman caper, stay for the humorous character dynamics, Mikel Janín’s sometimes overwhelmingly packed, but mostly invigorating, compositions and art style (and use of shadows and framing to hide Bane’s naked bidness), and some sweet and sassy romance.

-Ben’s Movie Pick: Candyman – Jordan Peele, the man who brought us insta-horror classics Get Out and Us, is producing a remake of this 1992 slasher, and it’s pretty easy to see why he would be keen on doing so.
-There’s no doubt in my mind that the former skit series star’s films were at least partially inspired by the likes of Candyman.
-As Peele did with his first two films, Bernard Rose weaves themes of still relevant social issues throughout his urban myth slasher, and it’s one that features a haunting score, fantastic performances from Tony Todd and Virginia Madsen, unsettling but not gross-out gore, some of the best jump scares in any film I’ve seen to date, and one helluva final scene.
+Ben’s Movie Pick: Candyman – Jordan Peele, the man who brought us insta-horror classics Get Out and Us, is producing a remake of this 1992 slasher, and it’s pretty easy to see why he would be keen to do so; there’s no doubt in my mind that the former sketch comedy star’s initial entries in horror cinema were at least partially inspired by Candyman or other movies like it.
+As Peele would eventually do with his first two films, Bernard Rose weaves themes of frighteningly real social issues – which are still relevant today – throughout his urban myth flick.
+Candyman also features a haunting score, fantastic performances from Tony Todd and Virginia Madsen, unsettling but not gross-out gore, some of the best jump scares in any film I’ve seen to date, and one Hell of closing act.
 Here’s hoping that Todd – a man who was willing to perform that one scene using real live bees – returns for the title role.
 He certainly deserves it, and I don’t know who else could fill his shoes.

 Ben’s TV Pick: The Mandalorian – I’m one of those people who wants to know absolutely nothing before going into a Star Wars movie, so I’ll stay light on the story details about its first live-action series.
 All I’ll say is that it’s easily my favorite space-western since Firefly, and is an absolute must-watch for fans of the mega-popular space opera franchise.
 Each episode reportedly had a budget of $10 million, and it shows in the cast, writing, and the visual effects.
 It almost feels like watching a series of forty-minute action flicks – each with all the Star Wars trappings you heart could desire – instead of a TV show.